thriveweb/sailinginparadise/content/pages/home.md

   - buttonUrl: boat-charter/
     description: For any occasion.
 From 3 hours to a full day.
 BYO or fully catered.
     title: Private Skippered Boat Hire
+  - buttonUrl: boat-charter/gold-coast-family-charters/
+    description: >-
+      Hire a private yacht for your small family group to enjoy our beautiful waterways and the Queensland sunshine!
+    title: Small family day charters
   - buttonUrl: boat-charter/gold-coast-hens-parties/
     description: >-
       We are the hens party specialists.
 Let us create a truly special event for